Hawk-Shop/Katana/README.md

 - [Team Members](#contributors)

 ## Description
 This project was built by a team of 4 developers over a span of 2 weeks.
 We adhered to a 26 page business requirement document that highlighted client requests.
-Main technology used includes React (hooks) and styled components on the frontend, Express to gather API data, and AWS for deployment.
+Main technology used includes React (hooks) and styled components, Express to gather API data, and AWS ECS for deployment.

 ---